Signed in as:

 filler@godaddy.com

 At Dirt Works RRG, we can install all types of systems but generally the most common are gravity flow systems that do not require any pumps and are typically the most cost-effective systems to install.
-Even in poor soil conditions, gravity flow systems are usually used with gravel or plastic chambers in the dug out level trenches.
-Although gravel is an acceptable medium for the trenches, the plastic chambers with slits on the sides, allow oxygen to help create aerobic bacteria to help break dwon effluent quicker so that as effluent slowly leaches out of trench into top soil, the plants and insects will benefit from the good bacteria coming with it instead of just raw sewage leaching into the ground.
+Even in poor soil conditions, gravity flow systems are installed with gravel or plastic chambers in the dug out level trenches.
+Although gravel is an acceptable medium for the trenches, the plastic chambers allow oxygen into trench to help treat effluent further, before it leaches out and evaporates.
+The soil will benefit from the better bacteria and cleaner water.

 .jpg/:/cr=t:31.25%25,l:0%25,w:100%25,h:37.5%25/rs=w:600,h:300,cg:true)